symfony/symfony-docs/components/lock.rst

     Ensure that this is not the case ``SET unique_checks=1;``.

 In order to purge old lock, this store use a current datetime to define a expiration date reference.
-This mechanism relies on all client and server nodes to have synchronized clock.
+This mechanism relies on all server nodes to have synchronized clock.

 .. caution::